Be-Prepared/Be-Prepared.github.io/README.md

     * Gives credit to the tooling that helped make this project.
     * Shows the current build information.

+## Notes about Data

+* Major Cities
+    * The cities do not include state, so "Minneapolis" works and "Minneapolis, MN" does not.
+    * This list starts by downloading a list of all cities worldwide that have a population of 15,000 or more.
+Next, the cities are processed and if there are duplicate names, the one with the highest population is retained.
+After that, the top 10,000 cities worldwide are kept.

 ## For Developers

 This project runs like most other typical Node.js projects.
 First clone or download the repository, then install packages, and finally serve content.